 Center Director, IES Abroad RomeDott.
 Gianni Ponti

 Dott.
 Ponti is an archaeologist specialized in Imperial Roman architecture.
 After earning a BA in Classics from the University of North Carolina at Chapel Hill, Dott.
 Ponti obtained a Laurea in archaeology from the University of Rome.
 He has worked on a number of archaeological excavations in the Mediterranean, including Troy, Aphrodisias and Leptis Magna.
 His studies and research focus on the use of marble in Roman construction, the ancient marble trade, quarrying and carving techniques.
 Dott.
 Ponti has worked on a number of excavations in Rome, including the Palatine Hill and the Imperial Fora.
 He has done research for the Department of Antiquities on a number of conservation projects including the Ara Pacis, the Column of Trajan and the Arch of Constantine.
 He is currently directing an excavation at the Villa of Maxentius on the Via Appia, as well as conducting architectural studies at Leptis Magna, Libya, with the Università di Rome Tre.
 Dott.
 Ponti has taught at the Istituto Centrale del Restauro of the Department of Antiquities and is currently Archaeology Advisor of the American Academy in Rome.
-He has been teaching archaeology courses at IES since 2004.
-Starting in 2007 he became the Academic Dean of IES Abroad Rome, and in 2013 became the IES Abroad Rome Center Director.
+He has been teaching archaeology courses at IES Abroad Rome since 2004.
+Starting in 2007 he became the Academic Dean of the Rome Center, and in 2013 became the IES Abroad Rome Center Director.

 IES Abroad StaffSimona Di GiustinoAcademic & Internship Coordinator